What Price Honor?

 But Regni didn’t get to select Duffy’s design.
 “It was important that the process have credibility inside and outside government,” Boyle says.
 So he assembled a jury that included Kent Kleinman, dean of the architecture school at Cornell University, and Joan Ockman, a Cooper Union professor.
 The jury chose the New York proposal, Boyle says, after “a good deal of debate.”
 None of the three SOM offices, however, had seen Netsch’s concept drawings for the unbuilt triangulated tower, says Boyle.

 Duffy (with senior designer Frank Mahan, also of SOM’s New York office) worked to refine the fritted glass, which is increasingly opaque the closer it gets to the ground, and the interior trusses, which narrow as they ascend.
 To avoid having to install light fixtures in the atrium, they designed an assemblage of mirrors, positioned to reflect light from below.
 The Honor Board Room and the forum would be sheathed in maple.
 Meeting and seminar rooms surrounding the central space would have glass “storefront” facades, adapted to the campus’s Netsch-mandated seven-foot grid.
-The architects incorporated a number of environmental features.
+The architects incorporated a number of "green" features.
 Cooled air is delivered close to the floor, at very low velocity, “washing over” occupants without unnecessary cooling overhead.
 And the tower functions as a solar chimney, with warm air escaping through perforations around the oculus.
 (The building is on track to receive a LEED Silver rating.)

 Boyle began meeting with preservation officials even before the design was complete.
 “Since we were proposing to place a new building at the heart of the landmark district, I knew it could be controversial.”
 Early on, he won the support of the Office of Archeology and Historic Preservation at the Colorado Historical Society (known as History Colorado), the National Trust for Historic Preservation, and the National Park Service (which has jurisdiction over National Historic Landmarks).
 At History Colorado, Saldibar says, there was a lot of discussion about the impact of the building, and back and forth over such items as the color of the glass.
 At the National Park Service, Boyle says, there were concerns about how the building would alter perceptions of the chapel, which Duffy’s team satisfied with a series of massing studies.
 But as a result of his early-bird strategy, he says, “There really wasn’t a whole lot of opposition.”
 Nor was there much opposition at the Academy itself.
 “People realize this is a university and universities grow,” he says.